 The school office will be open for student check-outs from when school begins until 15 minutes before first dismissal.
-There will be no student check-outs after that time.
+Due to the secretaries' duties during the carpool time, there will be no student check-outs after that time.
 Please arrange to arrive early if you need to check-out your students at the end of the day.
-If you arrive after that time, you will be asked to wait in the front office waiting area until school is over.
+If you arrive after that time, you will be asked to wait in the front office waiting area until carpool is over.